Bipolar transistors

 • Placing a clamp and diode across the inductive load, here the TVS clamp connected across the load instead of the power switch, the TVS clamp works by conducting current when the voltage across it exceeds the clamping voltage.
 This diverts the current away from the MOSFET and prevents the voltage spike from damaging it.
 Compared with the freewheeling diode method the TVS clamp method is more efficient and faster the fact that TVS diodes can conduct greater currents to the ground safely.

-• Using MOSFET avalanche if the avalanche current versus avalanche time fits the data sheet graph.
+• Using MOSFET avalanche if the avalanche current versus avalanche time fits the data sheet graph, this may be less stressful for the MOSFET than using the active clamp method.

 More information about automotive solenoids with different drive circuit topologies can be found in the following application note: IAN50003 (Driving solenoids in automotive applications)

-Fig. 14 is a practical realization of an isolation switch, which is meant to support a power throughput of up to 3 kW from an upstream DC/DC converter to safely charge a 12 V battery at a current of up to 300 A. Due to the need for high-current capability, N-channel MOSFETs with higher voltage ratings.
-To support the 48 V input, 80 V MOSFETs can be used.
+Fig. 14 is a practical realization of an isolation switch, which is meant to support a power throughput of up to 3 kW from an upstream DC/DC converter to safely charge a 12 V battery at a current of up to 250 A. Due to the need for high-current capability N-channel MOSFETs to support the 12 V input, 40 V MOSFETs can be used.
 These require a specialized control IC to drive them safely, such as the LTC4287 in this case.
 The IC can potentially control three pairs of back-to-back “by-pass FET” MOSFETs and one soft-start “start-up FET” MOSFET.

 Figure 14.
 Example use case of an isolation switch using N-channel MOSFETs